Mkreitman/Capstone-Two/README.md

 Project Organization
 ------------

-    ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── interim        <- Intermediate data that has been transformed.
     │   └── processed      <- The final, canonical data sets for modeling.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.